compwiz32/website/content/posts/connecting-to-multiple-computers-with-invoke-command.md

 ![Running-commands-on-remote-PC](/images/2020/Connect-Multiple-Computers-Invoke-Command/Running-commands-on-remote-PC.png)

-But this method of connecting has one significant downside: your PowerShell cmd prompt can only connect to one computer interactively at a time.
+But this method of connecting has one significant downside: your PowerShell command prompt can only connect to one computer interactively at a time.
 This may work for some quick data gathering but it doesn't allow for an admin to execute commands against a large number of computers at the same time.

 ## Invoke-Command